Visit our dedicated EZchef Software website at: www.ezchef.com

 From the Menu Analysis section of the Main Menu screen select the "Theoretical Menu Cost Summary" button with results shown below.

 For additional information contact us at:

-*This Microsoft Excel based program requires the Windows version of Excel 2007, 2010, 2013, or 2016 and is not compatible with the Mac OS because it includes "macros" (programming features) written in the Windows version of Microsoft Excel .
-EZchef can be run on the "virtual" hard drive of a Mac computer with appropriate software installed (e.g. Parallels, Windows (XP/Vista/7/8/10) and the Windows version of Excel (2007, 2010, 2013 or 2016).
+*This Microsoft Excel based program requires the Windows version of Excel, and is not compatible with the Mac OS because it includes "macros" (programming features) written in the Windows version of Microsoft Excel .
+EZchef can be run on the "virtual" hard drive of a Mac computer with appropriate software installed (e.g. Parallels, Microsoft Windows and the MS Windows version of Excel)